quarksb/water-wave/README.md

 If you are a chinese, you can my analysis on 知乎 https://www.zhihu.com/question/305185891/answer/548610049

-I try to learn this tool with this version. this is the first week that I come to this company.
+this is the master branch